larspontoppidan/notesntodos/README.md

 ### Nginx reverse proxy with http authentication

-Note'n'Todos doesn't currently have login management.
-The way to restrict access is currently to setup http authentication.
+Note'n'Todos doesn't currently have login management, but http authentication can be used to restrict access.

-Running the following one-liner as root asks for username and password and stores the digest as `/etc/notesntodos.htpasswd`
+Running the following will shift user to root, ask for username and password and store the digest as `/etc/notesntodos.htpasswd`

 ```text
 sudo su